 What can you do to protect your money?

-Check whether the travel agent or tour operator is a member of a trade association, such as ABTA (Association of British Travel Agents) or AITO (Association of Independent Tour Operators).
-These trade associations have codes of conduct which the members must abide by.
+Check whether the organiser or retailer is a member of a trade association, such as ABTA (Association of British Travel Agents) or AITO (Association of Independent Tour Operators).
+These trade associations have codes of conduct, which the members must abide by.

 All travel companies in the UK that sell air holidays and flights are legally required to hold an ATOL licence (Air Travel Organiser's Licence).
 This is a scheme run by the Civil Aviation Authority for flights and air holidays that offers you protection against being stranded or losing your money if the operator ceases trading.
-Please note that not all air travel arrangements come with ATOL protection so you must always check with the travel agent or tour operator what protection arrangements they have on the holiday you intend to book.
+Please note that not all air travel arrangements come with ATOL protection, so you must always check with the organiser or retailer as to what protection arrangements they have in place.

 Under the Consumer Rights (Payment Surcharges) Regulations 2012, which were amended by the Payment Services Regulations 2017, traders are banned from imposing surcharges on consumers for using the following payment methods: